|

 RESTRICTED FREE AGENCY

 a.
 Restricted Free Agency is reserved for the elite players of the NABL once their contracts have expired. b.
-Restricted free agency gives the original teams of these free agents the right to match the top bid for each player and retain them with that contract, or to receive compensation in the form of supplementary draft picks in the Minor League Draft.
+Restricted free agency gives the original teams of these free agents the right to match the top bid for each player and retain them with that contract, or to receive compensation in the form of supplementary draft picks in the NABL Draft.
 As well, it allows them to re-sign a player who a) has exceeded four years and cannot be renewed through conventional renewals; or b) has a renewal salary that the owner feels exceeds his market value, so he could RFA the player in hopes of re-signing him at a salary below his renewal salary. c.
-Teams are limited to declaring two Restricted Free Agents per off-season. d.
-In order for a player to become a restricted free agent, his team must pay a $ 500,000 fee to the league. e.
-The starting bid will be double the player's current salary.. f.
-If a player does not receive any bids, his team must sign him to a one-year contract equivalent to the value of the starting bid. g.
+Teams are limited to declaring two Restricted Free Agents per off-season and may only retain a maximum of one RFA each season. d.
+The starting bid will be $ 30,000,000.
+Should the player not receive any bids, his current team will be forced to sign the player for a $ 30,000,000 contract spread out over no more than four seasons. e.
 Teams will receive one supplementary draft pick for each player they lose, up to a maximum of two picks.
-The first supplementary picks will be between the first and second round, and the second supplementary picks will be at the end of the second round. h.
-The Commissioner has the discretion to make a team ineligible for compensation for a restricted free agent if he feels that player is not worthy of compensation.
-In extreme cases, he also has the power to deny a team's declaration of a player as a restricted free agent.
-This is to prevent teams from making mediocre or average players restricted free agents in order to compile draft picks.
-While the Commissioner certainly hopes this does not ever occur, he is prepared to ensure teams are unable to manipulate this form of free agency. i.
+The first supplementary picks will be between the third and fourth round of the NABL Draft, and the second supplementary picks will be between the fourth and fifth rounds. f.
+Because RFA status is reserved for elite NABL players, the Commissioner may reject a team's RFA designation if they do not fit that categorization.
+However, any player who has achieved an Elias player rating of at least 70.0 in at least two of the last three seasons is automatically eligible for RFA status and cannot have their designation overrule.
+Elias ratings can be found at http://espn.go.com/mlb/playerratings/_/type/batting/rating/elias g.
 If a Restricted Free Agent signs with a new team, that team is prohibited from trading that player for one full NABL season.
-If he is retained by his initial team, then this rule does not apply. j.
-A team can use cash t k.
-Hometown Discount: If a player is retained by his current team via RFA, and that team's revenues are below the league average that season, then the team is eligible to receive a savings off the player's contract.
-The amount of the savings will vary depending on the amount of consecutive time the player has spent with that team as follows:
+If he is retained by his initial team, then this rule does not apply. h.
+Cash bonuses can be applied to the RFA contract to offset the amount paid via salary over the life of the contract.
+A team signing a new player can pay up to 25% of the contract via cash bonus.
+A team re-signing their own player can pay up to 30% via cash bonus.
+If a team is re-signing a player who has been with that team for at least the last three seasons, they can pay up to 35% via cash bonus.

 IN-SEASON FREE AGENCY